sambanova/ai-starter-kit/code_copilot/README.md

 ## Modify the parameters and the model to use

-You can change the default SambaNova Cloud model or the default model used with SambaStudio CoE models modifying the model and expert selection in [config.ts](config.ts) file:
+You can change the default SambaNova Cloud model or the default model used with SambaStudio Bundle models modifying the model and expert selection in [config.ts](config.ts) file:

 - If using SambaNova Cloud:
     ```ts
         const sambanova_model = "llama3-405b";
     ```

-- If using SambaStudio CoE:
+- If using SambaStudio Bundle:
     ```ts
-        const sambastudio_use_coe = true;
+        const sambastudio_use_bundle = true;
-        const sambastudio_coe_expert_name = "Meta-Llama-3-8B-Instruct";
+        const sambastudio_bundle_expert_name = "Meta-Llama-3-8B-Instruct";
     ```

 Also you can modify model parameters modifying the `body` params of the SambaNova Cloud model and Sambastudio model in the `SambastudioModel` an `SambaNovaCloudModel` definitions of [config.ts file](config.ts).